GOLD2022

 Notes from the nonprofit

-According to the National Human Trafficking Hotline, since 2007, over 150,000 victims of human trafficking have been identified in the United States.
+According to the National Human Trafficking Hotline, since 2007, 197,000 victims of human trafficking have been identified in the United States.
 Of those identified, the vast majority of victims are women and girls who were coerced into sex trafficking and, once extracted, often lack trauma-informed services and long-term housing for their recovery.
 Furthermore, the majority of the public remains unaware or misinformed about the presence of this issue, how it harms those around us, and what we can practically do to address it.
 This is why Greenlight Operation exists—to strategically combat human trafficking through educational initiatives and serve survivors through a continuum of restorative care.

 Ruling year info